The Reliable Betrayal

 After the big reveal, treat the betrayal as a doorway, not a destination.
 Give players:

 Smart GMs know betrayal isn’t an endpoint but a transformation.
-Baron Whitehill’s demonic allegiance doesn’t end his story—it cracks it open to reveal the cosmic war beneath.
+Baron Whitehill’s demonic allegiance doesn’t end his story but cracks it open to reveal the cosmic war beneath.

 The Deeper Trust